 The JLE system, designed by Westinghouse, is unique as it "reads" information from computers installed across the network.
 If it finds something it does not understand it turns all signals from green to red.

-Tube managers are understood to be furious that they are being blamed for the repeateddelays.
+Tube managers are understood to be furious that they are being blamed for the delays.
 A source said: "We are tearing our hair out, and a lot of it is to do with Westinghouse.
-We are tired of always getting the flak for this.
 Our guys are busting a gut to get it sorted."
-But JLE bosses denied they were unhappy with Westinghouse, and said they were confident the system would be fully functional by the new year.
+But JLE bosses denied they were unhappy with Westinghouse, and said they were confident the system would be fully functional by New Year.